-CMA Part 1 – Financial Planning, Performance and Control Practice Test
+CMA Part 1 – Financial Planning, Performance and Analytics Practice Test

-Although there are two parts that make up the computer-based CMA Exam, for the purpose of this article, we will focus on Part 1: Financial Reporting, Planning, Performance, and Control.
+Although there are two parts that make up the computer-based CMA Exam, for the purpose of this article, we will focus on Part 1: Financial Planning, Performance, and Analytics.

 For Part 1 of this exam, you will be given four hours to complete 100 multiple-choice questions and 2 essay questions.